456th Transport Aviation Brigade

-The 456th Transport Aviation Brigade named after Dmytro Maiboroda (456 BrTrA, MUNA1231) is an aviation unit of the Ukrainian Air Force.
+The 456th Transport Aviation Brigade named after Dmytro Maiboroda (MUNA1231) is an aviation unit of the Ukrainian Air Force.
 The brigade is composed of An-26 military transport aircraft and Mi-8 helicopters.
 It is stationed at Havryshivka Air Base, Vinnytsia Region.
-Structurally, it belongs to the Center Air Command.
+Structurally, it belongs to Air Command Center.

 The brigade took part in the War in Donbas, in particular, delivering supplies by air to units of the Ukrainian Ground Forces fighting on the Russian-Ukrainian border in July 2014.

-The brigade is named after Dmytro Maiboroda, an An-26 aircraft commander who died during the war in eastern Ukraine, and received the honor of Hero of Ukraine.
+The brigade is named after Dmytro Mayboroda, an An-26 aircraft commander who died during the war in eastern Ukraine, and received the honor of Hero of Ukraine.

 History

-In September 1991, the 177th Separate Guards Transport Aviation Squadron of the Soviet Air Force was reorganized as the 456th Separate Guards Aviation Regiment (456 OSAP, military unit 45076).
+In September 1991, the 177th Separate Guards Transport Aviation Squadron of the Soviet Air Force was reorganized as the 456th Separate Guards Aviation Regiment.
 The regiment took an oath of loyalty to the people of Ukraine at the beginning of 1992.

 In 1996, the Minister of Defense of Ukraine, Oleksandr Kuzmuk, tested the Il-22 air command post, which was in the combat formation of the regiment.

 In October 2003, an aviation transport brigade was created, and in 2007, the unit received its current name.

 At the beginning of 2008, as part of the implementation of the "Program for the Development of the Medical Support System of the Armed Forces of Ukraine for the Period Until 2011", the formation of a mixed aviation and transport unit of medical aviation was completed as part of the brigade.
 It includes a search and rescue and medical transport aviation unit (4 An-26 aircraft) and two helicopter medical and transport units (6 Mi-8 helicopters).

 On December 6, 2010, the unit received a new battle flag.